Electrotropism: Experimental Conditions

-Analyzing the plant’s homeostatic conditions and implementing it in the experiment, the researchers exposed parts of the pollen tube that were either the whole cell or the growing tip to see how growth occurs in response to an external field.
+Analyzing the plant's homeostatic conditions and implementing it in the experiment, the researchers exposed parts of the pollen tube that were either the whole cell or the growing tip to see how growth occurs in response to an external field.
 The pollen tube serves as a useful model because it is similar to a nerve ending which conducts electrical signaling in humans and animals.
 Using the tip as a place for growth allows the cell to invade a substrate and for tropism.
 The experiment that the researchers conducted to support their hypothesis was that they suspended Camellia japonica pollen into an electrical field.
 Camellia japonica pollen was collected, dehydrated, and stored on silica gel at −20 °C until use.
 Pollen was thawed and rehydrated in a humid atmosphere for one hour before submersion in liquid growth medium and injection into the chip.
 By doing this setup Once the pollen is positioned in the ELoC, the growth medium flow is stopped and the electric field is turned on.
 The ELoc system is used to mimic the conditions surrounding a pollen tube when its grown in a plant.
 Then the pollen tubes are left to germinate and grow for 2 hours undisturbed unless otherwise stated.
 After the pollen tubes germinated, they were placed in DC and AC electric fields to see how an external field affected the growth of pollen tubes and the grains inside of them.
 The researchers applied varying voltages and frequencies to the pollen tubes and the grains to see how this affected their growth rate.

 To ensure reproducibility of test conditions, no dyes were implemented, no extreme voltages were applied, and pollen from the same plant and flowering season was used as not to be confounders in the experiment.
 The researchers applied an increasing voltage to not wear out the microelectrodes and not cause the pollen tubes and grains to burst.
 It was difficult to remove the air bubbles involved in the process, but they tried to reduce the amount of water that was present in the microchamber.

 Under a constant electric field of 1 V/cm pollen tubes of Camellia japonica have been reported to grow towards the negative electrode.
 Tomato and tobacco pollen tubes grew towards the positive electrode for constant electric fields higher than 0.2 V/cm.
-Agapanthus umbelatus pollen tubes grow towards the nearest electrode when a constant electric field of 7.5 V/cm is applied.
+Agapanthus africanus pollen tubes grow towards the nearest electrode when a constant electric field of 7.5 V/cm is applied.
 Another report states that pollen tubes do not change growth direction under AC electric fields.